JanWilczek/wolf-sound-blog/_posts/dsp/2023-03-12-group-delay-vs-phase-delay-whats-the-difference.md

 Well, if a system has a constant group delay, then it means that it does not alter the input waveform visually; its behavior can be represented as a frequency-dependent amplitude scaling and a frequency-independent delay.

 Why is it important?
-Well, as you could for the 2 sines example, the change in the outlook of the signal can be drastic.
+Well, as you could see for the 2 sines example, the change in the outlook of the signal can be drastic.
 Also such drastic changes make the outcome less predictable when we start mixing multiple signals together.
 If the group delay is not constant we may run into phase cancellation issues.

 That’s why we typically (but not always) prefer linear phase (=constant group delay) systems.